Disability, Injury & Accident

 Do any of these items apply to you?

-IF YOU SAID YES TO ANY OF THE ABOVE ITEMS you might consider meeting with one of the highly trained mental health professionals in CFIR’s Disability, Injury & Accident Assessment Service.
+If you said yes to any of the above, you might consider meeting with one of the highly trained mental health professionals in the Disability, Injury & Accident Assessment Service at CFIR.

 You may refer yourself or a loved one to our service.